Army Medical Corps (India): Army Medical Corps

 Main entry gate to Command Hospital (Central Command) of Indian Army, Lucknow.

 Training

-The AMC Centre and College is located in Lucknow, where are new recruits and officers are trained.
-It also house the AMC records.
+The AMC Centre and College is located in Lucknow, where new recruits and officers are trained.
+It also houses the AMC records.
 Medical officers are inducted either from the Armed Forces Medical College, Pune after training or from other medical colleges, based on available vacancies.
 The Armed Forces Medical College, Pune (AFMC), which was established in 1948 is the premier training institution of the AFMS.
 It provides undergraduate, postgraduate & super-specialty training to AFMS, Central Armed Police Forces (CAPF) & Friendly Foreign Countries Medical Officers.
 The College of Nursing at AFMC conducts a four-year degree course in Nursing.
 In addition, all Command Hospitals impart post graduate MD/MS training to the AFMS officers.

 Journal

 The Medical Journal Armed Forces India is the official journal of the AMC.
 It was founded as the Journal of Indian Army Medical Corps in 1945.